People in the Film

 John Peters-Campbell is an English and art-history professor and LGBT activist who immediately supported Pauline Mitchell following her son Fred’s murder.
 John worked tirelessly to help enure that the killer was brought to justice and that the horror of the crime was understood by people in the community and by the media.
 He and Fred’s mother ultimately traveled together to anti-hate gatherings around the country, including the renowned Southern Comfort Conference, held in Atlanta each September.
 John remains a close friend of the surviving members of the Martinez family.
 He is now teaching at School Year Abroad in Hanoi, Vietnam.

 Author-photographer-activist Mark Thompson began his writing career at the national newsmagazine The Advocate, reporting on culture and politics in Europe and contributing to the publication over the next two decades as a feature writer, photographer, and senior editor.
 Mark edited the book Long Road to Freedom: The Advocate History of the Gay and Lesbian Movement, documenting the gay and lesbian struggle for civil rights.
 He is also known for his influential trilogy of books dealing with gay spirituality, Gay Spirit: Myth and Meaning, Gay Soul: Finding the Heart of Gay Spirit, and Nature and, Gay Body: A Journey Through Shadow to Self.
 The three books form an autobiographical memoir combining elements of Jungian archetypes, gay history and mythology, and spirituality.
 Mark as contributed to numerous anthologies and collections and frequently lectures on gay history and culture.
-He provides a key interview in TWO SPIRITS, and with his life partner, Episcopal priest and author Malcolm Boyd, provides important advice and support to the Fred Martinez Project.
+He provides a key interview in TWO SPIRITS, and with his life partner, Episcopal priest and author Malcolm Boyd, provided important advice and support to the Fred Martinez Project.

 Journalist Gail Binkly co-owns and edits the Four Corners Free Press in Cortez, Colorado.
 Her reportage and opinion pieces for the Cortez Journal following Fred’s murder were widely heralded for their accuracy, insight, objectivity, and cultural sensitivity.